Eomm/blog-posts/posts/bonus-fastify-org-security.md

 and it is the one that would have stopped Shai-Hulud on your machine.

 If you maintain a popular package, the rest is an afternoon of boring work.
-Do it before you need it 🙏
+Do it before you need it. 🙏

 If you enjoyed this article, you might like [_"Accelerating Server-Side Development with Fastify"_](https://backend.cafe/the-fastify-book-is-out).
 Comment, share and follow me on [X/Twitter](https://twitter.com/ManuEomm)!